ElnuraAlinova/myApplication/README.md

 This is a documentation.
-This is an automation project.n
+This is an automation project.
+I am making changes from other repo.